 Everyone Outside (www.EveryoneOutside.org) staff will offer a variety of outdoor family fun activities.
-Lucy Meigs will lead a guided nature walk to explore the Wadsworth Mansion grounds.
+There will be a guided nature walk to explore the Wadsworth Mansion grounds.
 Meet in front of the mansion at 1:15 PM.
-Lisa Liesener will be at the Vernal Pool on the east side of the mansion to show the amazing creatures found in vernal pools at this time of year including frogs, salamander eggs, tadpoles, insect larvae, and more!
+Everyone Outside staff will be at the Vernal Pool on the east side of the mansion to show the amazing creatures found in vernal pools at this time of year including frogs, salamander eggs, tadpoles, insect larvae, and more!
 Viewing scopes will be available.
-Come visit the vernal pool any time between 1:30 and 3:30 PM.
+Come visit the vernal pool anytime between 1:30 and 3:30 PM.
 At 3:00 there will be a lesson in how to find letterboxes meeting at the vernal pool.
 Letterboxing is a treasure hunt type game.
 You follow clues to find a small box often along a trail in the woods.
 There are over 100 letterboxes hidden in the Middletown area.

 Ongoing throughout the afternoon, docents from the Friends of Long Hill Estate will lead guided tours of the Mansion providing a narrative that details the history of the estate.
 Furniture donated by the Wadsworth Family will be on display in the History Room.